A complete guide to Salesforce AI bot routing in 2025

 Is Salesforce AI Bot Routing the right choice?

-Salesforce AI Bot Routing is a seriously powerful and customizable option for any business that's already heavily invested in the Salesforce world.
-If you have the developers and admins to build and maintain it, you can create some truly impressive automation with Einstein Bots and Omni-Channel.
+Salesforce AI Bot Routing is a powerful and highly customizable option for businesses that are already deeply integrated into the Salesforce ecosystem.
+If you have the resources to build and maintain its sophisticated logic, Einstein Bots and Omni-Channel can deliver impressive results.

-Ultimately, the best tool depends on your team’s bandwidth, your current tech stack, and how fast you need to get your AI automation up and running.
+Ultimately, the best tool depends on your team’s technical bandwidth, your current tech stack, and how quickly you want to see your AI automation in action.

 Frequently asked questions